docodile/docodile/docs/setup/navigation.md

 ## Breadcrumbs

-You can enable breadcrumbs by setting the `navigation.breadcrumbs` option in `gendoc.config` to `true`.
+You can enable breadcrumbs by setting the `navigation.breadcrumbs` option in `docodile.config` to `true`.

 ```ini
 [navigation]